Julius-Ky/reCeption/README.md

 2. **Product Purchase**: The user purchases a product using cryptocurrency.
 3. **Send Smart Contract**: The E-Commerce platform sends the smart contract for payment to reCeption.
 4. **Smart Contract Analysis**: reCeption analyzes the smart contract using NEAR AI.
-   - **Smart contract data save**: NEAR saves the not analysis and analyzed smart contract data.
+   - **Smart contract data Verify**: Handles verification & fee charges for interactions.
 5. **Return Analysis result**: NEAR returns the analysis result to reCeption.
 6. **Return Safety Judgment**: reCeption sends the safety judgment result back to the user.
 7. **Share whether to run**: The user decides the next step via a checkbox or payment approval.